2021-2022 Cooperative Baptist Fellowship Budget

 Strengthening Commitments to Global Missions and Together for Hope

 The discovery phase revealed that Global Missions and Together for Hope, with their inter-related commitments to long-term presence, cultivating beloved community, bearing witness to Jesus Christ and seeking transformational development, are among the most powerful gifts in the Fellowship, and that our congregations are missional and have a desire to address the urgent needs of our communities.

-- No forced reduction among field personnel, while it does include retirements of a few field personnel.
-As of October 1, 2020, CBF is served by 64 gifted field personnel who serve in the United States and 18 other countries around the world.
+- Support for gifted field personnel who serve in the United States and 19 other countries and regions around the world.

 Continued Growth for the Young Baptist Ecosystem

-- Support for experiences, ministries, programs, connections and local church support, such as Selah Vie and our Seminarian Retreat, as well as church internships through Student.Church and collegiate missions through Student.Go.
+- Support for experiences, ministries, programs, connections and local church support, such as in-person Selah Vie and our Seminarian retreats, as well as church internships through Student.Church and collegiate missions through Student.Go.

 - Scholarships for theological education, as we continue to seek new and transformative relationships between CBF, theological schools and congregations.

 Aspiration for Growth | Intentional Commitment to Diversity & Inclusion